pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Map Choice

 Pick from a list on tile servers, select custom if you wish to manually specify a tileUrl.
-Note: tiles that are more monochrome will download faster, as they have less and can be compressed further.
+Note: tiles that are more monochrome will download faster, as they have less colour variance and can be compressed further.
 Stadia's `Stamen Toner`, Stadia's `Alidade Smooth Dark`, Esri's `World Dark Gray Base` or Carto's `Dark Matter` are good examples of this.
-I noticed 2X speed improvement on map tile downloads compared to full satellite tiles.
+I noticed a 2X speed improvement on map tile downloads compared to full satellite tiles.
 Note: The tile load speed when using the companion app is a constant speed, as it can use a reduced palette.
 The companion app is often faster than full tile downloads when using the 64 colour mode, though the reduced colour palette may not appeal to some users.
-The faster tile loads alss have the benefit if draining the battery less, as less bytes are sent over bluetooth.
+The faster tile loads also have the benefit if draining the battery less, as less bytes are sent over bluetooth.

 Currently this dropdown is an override for:

 * tileUrl
 * tileLayerMax
 * tileLayerMin
 * tileSize

+Due to how garmins settings work, to see changes in the above fields you need to.

+* Open settings
+* Pick map choice
+* Save settings
+* Open settings

+This is the same for the companion app, and means you should probably only change map choice (and not any other settings) in the one settings save.
+Modifying the settings directly from the watch does no suffer this issue, and the properties should update immediately.

 All other options in map settings can still be changed.
 Settings such as tile cache size should be set to something much smaller to avoid crashes.